 Digital Home routinely receives updates from Canada's largest Video, Voice, data and wireless providers informing us how successful they have been in signing up new customers and pronouncing themselves the industry leader.

-Every quarter, we bring this information together and find out which companies are Canada's biggest video, voice, data and wireless service providers.
+Every quarter, we bring this information together and find out which public companies are Canada's biggest video, voice, data and wireless service providers.

 In reviewing the financial statements of the large cable and telephone companies, Digital Home quickly realized found that ranking the various companies by revenues didn’t give us a good idea of who the industry leaders were in each category: Video, Voice, Data and Wireless.